-Shawn Bates has more than 13 years of practice in commercial litigation, in the energy industry and across numerous other industries.
-He is a seasoned first-chair trial lawyer handling cases up to $35 million and second-chair on larger cases.
-He has conducted more than 175 depositions and supervised colleagues on matters of varying size.
+Shawn Bates has more than 17 years of practice as a business trial lawyer heavily focused on energy sector litigation as well as various other industries.
+He is a seasoned first-chair trial lawyer on cases involving tens of millions of dollars.
+He has conducted more than 250 depositions and supervised colleagues on matters of varying size.

 He focuses his practice on litigation and arbitration of complex disputes for clients in the energy sector (oil and gas companies, pipeline builders/owners, electric and gas utilities, and other energy sector companies) as well as financial entities, medical entities and others.
-These disputes include a broad range of claims such as business torts, breach of contract, fraud, and similar disputes.
+These disputes include a broad range of claims such as business torts, misappropriation of trade secrets, noncompete agreements, breach of contract, fraud, trademark/copyright, and similar disputes.
+His practice includes numerous successful applications for temporary injunctive relief (TROs and temporary injunctions).

 Mr. Bates is a former partner at Yetter Coleman LLP and was formerly Of Counsel at Schwartz, Junell, Greenberg & Oathout, LLP.
 He holds a Certificate in Advanced Arbitration Skills from the A.A.
 White Dispute Resolution Center of the University of Houston Law Center.
 Before obtaining his law degree magna cum laude at Georgetown University Law Center, Mr. Bates worked for the U.S. Government, as a Senior Auditor in the US Department of State’s Office of Inspector General, and as a Senior Evaluator in the U.S. Government Accountability Office.

-Mr. Bates has been named to the Texas Rising Stars listing by Texas Monthly magazine for 2005 and 2006, and one of Houston’s Top Lawyers for 2006-2009 by H Texas Magazine.
-He has been a United Way Young Leader and a United Way Community Investment Volunteer.
+Mr. Bates has served the community by being a United Way Young Leader and a United Way Community Investment Volunteer.
 He also served on the Board of Directors of Santa Maria Hostel, a Houston-based non-profit organization that provides in-patient treatment for women battling addiction and abuse, and their children.

-Mr. Bates is a member of the State Bar of Texas, the College of the State Bar of Texas (2004- 2010), Houston Bar Association and Houston Young Lawyers Association.
-He served as a member of the Legal Advisory Committee for the Paralegal Studies Program at North Harris College (2004-2006).
-He has served on various HBA committees.
+Mr. Bates is a member of the State Bar of Texas and Houston Bar Association, and for many years was a member of the College of the State Bar of Texas.
+He has served as a member of the Legal Advisory Committee for the Paralegal Studies Program at North Harris College, and has served on various HBA committees.

 Representative matters include: